SkoolNotes/Taproot/2020BIO101/KBhBIO101CellCycle.md

 ***

-## Major Cell Cycle Parts
+## The (actual) Cell Cycle
-- G1 => Rest Phase, Gap 1
+### G1 => Rest Phase, Gap 1
+This is the phase which is the "daily life of a cell".
+There are two
 - May hit s.a. to volume checkpoint => if ratio too big, the cell is too big
 - May hit diffusion checkpoint => larger cells would need to work harder to transport things to the centre

 - S => S Phase, duplicate DNA.
 150 mins
 - G2 => Rest Phrase, Gap 2.
 The pairs of DNA begins bundling and condensing; the DNA is also checked upon and verified for consistency
 - M => Mitosis!